SalvationDevelopment/Salvation-Development-Charter/roadmap/Kiwi.md

 - Possible chat filtering(?).

 - Chat logs stored on the system, to be accessed even if the window has be closed.

+-Ban all aspects of Korean culture, especially pop.
+No warning needed.